shawnlawson/ArtCodeInteractivity/GettingSetup_01/readme.md

 #### 8. Fork & Pull
 Fork the ArtCodeInteractivity repository into your account.
 Edit the links.md file with your name and vimeo link.
 Create a pull request of the file for your changes to be integrated.

+#### 9. Read
+_Programming Interactivity_, Chapter 1, optional

+_Programming Interactivity_, Chapter 2, look through and try to get a feel for what we'll be dealing with when working with code.
+It's ok to not totally understand it.